mdalmaruf/SAS-Tutorial/SAS Base Part 4.md

 - Corrected Total: The total variation in the Sale Prices.
 - F Value: 18.50
 - Pr > F: <.0001
+- DF (Degrees of Freedom): The number of independent values or quantities that can be assigned to a statistical distribution.
+In the ANOVA table, DF represents the number of levels minus one for the model and the number of observations minus the number of groups for the error.

 **Model Summary:**